 The Ferris State University Bulldogs have a track record of excellence, with nationally ranked teams in football, hockey, basketball, volleyball, golf and tennis.
 Student-athletes are among Ferris’ most dedicated and disciplined students.
 They compete at high levels while also developing sought-after skills in leadership, teamwork and perseverance.

 Campaign support will make Bulldog training facilities match the student-athletes’ commitment and bring Bulldog recruitment onto a more level playing field.
 A $6.5 million expansion will include a Center for Athletics Performance, with a new, larger weight room and much-needed additional locker rooms, team meeting spaces and coaches’ offices.
 The addition will also allow for the reconfiguration of the women’s volleyball arena, which will enable the University to host NCAA tournaments.
-Support the Center for Athletics Performance.

 College of Business: Professional Golf Management

 Ferris has a nationally renowned Professional Golf Management program.
 Through the campaign, the University seeks to raise $3.5 million for the Ken Janke Sr. Golf Learning Center, which will provide a state-of -the-art functional indoor facility for year-round golf instruction and practice.
 In addition, the center will house the Michigan Golf Hall of Fame, a distinction that will ensure national prominence for the Ferris PGA Golf Management program.
-Support the Ken Janke Sr. Golf Learning Center.

 College of Arts and Sciences: Summer Research Grants

 Campaign support will strengthen the student experience by establishing Summer Undergraduate Research and Creativity Grants and Fellowships.
 These awards provide students with real-world, hands-on experience that accelerates progress toward degree completion and makes them top candidates for employment.
-Support Summer Research Grants.

 College of Education and Human Services: Criminal Justice Training Center

 The Criminal Justice Training Center will bring together job-ready education and community partnerships.
 With campaign investment, this center will integrate smart classroom technology, industry-inspired curriculum and adaptive technology, along with contract training for a variety of public agencies.
-Support the Criminal Justice Training Center.

 Center for Academic Literacies

 Campaign investment will allow us to strengthen Ferris’ commitment to students by opening a Center for Academic Literacies, a facility that will enable us to address student academic challenges actively and holistically.
 By combining a writing center, optometric clinic and experts in reading, writing and mathematics, this new center will give students one-stop access to services that will support their progress toward a degree.
-Support the Center for Academic Literacies.

 College of Health Professions: Institute for Mobile Health and Technology

 This collaborative priority between the health disciplines will improve healthcare delivery and serve the holistic health needs of the underserved, rural populations in our region.
 Campaign support will create a collaborative institute — a mobile health clinic that will provide health screenings and community education across Northern Michigan.
 At the same time, it will prepare future healthcare providers in a setting that stresses inter-professional and transdisciplinary education, research and practice.
 It will further serve as a site for evidence-based research and practice for faculty and other healthcare professionals in our region.
-Support the Institute for Mobile Health and Technology.

 Michigan College of Optometry